Workday

 Character concepts

-Many robot assistants felt too artificial, rigid, and sometimes frightening — especially for something that might be observing or working with you.
+I started by designing the face of this robot.
+Many robot assistants felt too artificial, rigid, and oftentimes frightening—especially for something that might be observing or working with you.

-We wanted to create a face that was friendly and approachable, so I used organic shapes and softer expressions.
-I explored various character designs, with the final version inspired by Toothless from the animated film, How To Train Your Dragon.
+I wanted to create a face that was friendly and approachable, so I used organic shapes and softer expressions.
+My final version was inspired by Toothless from the animated film, How To Train Your Dragon.

-I created various expressions for looking, thinking, and speaking.
-These expression clips were exported from After Effects via Lottie and then mapped to a TEMI action.
+I animated various expressions for looking, thinking, and speaking in After Effects.
+These expression clips were exported into JSON code via Lottie and then mapped to a TEMI action.

 Speaking animation (Video: Jedan Garcia, Workday Labs)